TechDenNL/GameConsole/KiCad/README.md

-KiCad6 Archive Project file
+KiCad6 Archive Project file.
-Use; KiCad6 - file - Unarchive Project to open project on your own computer
+Use; KiCad6 -> file -> Unarchive Project to open project on your own computer